pebonius/nswengine/README.md

 if you want to use ascii graphics in rooms, you can make the room `description` an array instead of a string

-this way you can define ascii graphics, and the description will align vertically to the left, based on the width of the first line
+this way you can define ascii graphics, and the description will align horizontally to the left, based on the width of the first line

 ```json
 {